 GE also conducted its second year of a project for up-and-coming operational leaders, focused on driving energy efficiency into GE’s global operations.
 This program engaged 208 future GE leaders in the U.S. and Europe (which account for approximately 80% of GE’s energy use and GHG emissions).
 Teams identified 307 projects that, when implemented, will save over US$3 million within an average simple payback period of less than one year.
 The projects reduce GHG at levels that are roughly equivalent to removing over 5,000 cars from the road or planting more than 8,000 acres of trees.
 However, the biggest long-term benefit GE will get from this project is a core group of future operational leaders who see the strong link between energy conservation, GHG reduction, business cost savings, and operational efficiencies.

-In 2012, GE’s energy intensity improved by 32% over the 2004 baseline year (measured as energy/$ revenue).
-However, we are seeing some erosion in energy-intensity progress from the 37% improvement we reported in 2008.
-We believe this is attributable to changes in GE’s portfolio and a slower economic recovery than anticipated.
-GE’s total operational energy use is depicted in the graph below.
+In 2012, GE’s energy intensity improved by 32% from the 2004 baseline year (measured as energy/$ revenue).
+GE adjusts its energy use baseline in the same way we adjust our GHG baseline for purposes of comparison.
+This performance is relatively flat with last year.
+We are continuing to see erosion in energy-intensity progress from the 37% improvement we reported in 2008.
+We believe this to be attributed to changes in GE’s portfolio and a slower economic recovery than anticipated.
+GE’s total operational energy use is depicted in the below graph.
 GE’s energy use is dominated by natural gas (primarily for steam and heat) and electricity use.
-GE’s GHG intensity improved over 40% since 2004.
+GE’s GHG intensity has improved by 43% since 2004.
 We attribute this to improvements in areas where non-CO2 GHG materials are used in operations, particularly the foam insulation process used in GE’s Appliances business.

 Non-Fossil Fuel GHG Emissions

-GE has focused technology and expert resources on reducing its greenhouse gas emissions from non–energy related sources.
-These are the greenhouse gas emissions resulting from GE’s use of special chemicals, such as HFCs and SF6 that form powerful greenhouse gases but also have unique properties that are useful for improving the performance or production of GE products.
-In 2004, the baseline year for GE’s ecomagination program, GE’s release of these gases was equivalent to the emissions of 1.72 million tons of CO2 emissions, and accounted for 24% of GE’s total greenhouse emissions.
-To date, through steady progress across the Company, these emissions have been reduced by over 73% and account for only 9% of GE’s overall emissions (based on GE’s 2011 eco-inventory data).
-This huge reduction is the equivalent of eliminating 1.26 million tons of CO2 emissions per year—or taking 240,000 cars off the road.
+GE has focused technology and expert resources on reducing its greenhouse gas emissions from non-energy related sources.
+These are the greenhouse gas emissions resulting from GE’s use of special chemicals such as HFCs and SF6 that are powerful greenhouse gases, but are gases that have unique properties that are useful for improving the performance or production of GE products.
+In 2004, the baseline year for GE’s ecomagination program, GE’s release of these gases was the equivalent to the emissions of 1.72 million tons of CO2 emissions and accounted for 24% of GE’s total greenhouse emissions.
+To date, through steady progress across the company, these emissions have now been reduced by over 85% and only account for 5% of GE’s overall emissions (based on GE’s 2012 eco-inventory data).
+This huge reduction is the equivalent of eliminating 1.46 million tons of CO2 emissions per year—the equivalent of taking 300,000 cars off the road.

 GE achieved these reductions through sound solutions that also resulted in cost savings that help our businesses to be more competitive.
 For example, a large part of these reductions resulted from the changes GE made to our process for making refrigerators.
 Traditionally, a chemical called HFC-134a was used to make the foam in household refrigerators.
 (HFC-134a improves the insulating properties of foam, and has a global warming potential 1,300 times that of CO2).
 The introduction of alternative gases to replace HFC-134a not only significantly reduced our greenhouse gas emissions, but also allowed us to make a better insulating foam at lower cost.
 GE also introduced a new gas recovery system so that the SF6 gases released from one of our manufacturing processes could be recycled and reused, thus reducing operating costs.
 GE accomplished these “win-wins” outside of regulatory requirements, because they are good for business and the environment.